-- Suspending in the harness is voluntary. - Instructor must remind the students that safety violations are strictly prohibited (horseplay, swinging, pushing, etc.) and will result in an automatic fail of the course without a refund. - Instructor has verified the system being used is safe. - Instructor has verified there is no reason the student should not suspend in the harness. - Instructor verifies the students harness is being worn properly. - Student being suspended must be directly below the anchor. - Student connects snap-hook to harness. - Instructor reminds the student not to drop into the harness but sit down slowly. - Student sits down gently in the harness and brings knees toward the chest. - Maximum suspension time 1 minute
+- Instructor must remind the students that safety violations are strictly prohibited (horseplay, swinging, pushing, etc.) and will result in an automatic fail of the course without a refund. - Instructor has verified the system being used is safe. - Instructor has verified there is no reason the student should not suspend in the harness. - Instructor verifies the students harness is being worn properly. - Student being suspended must be directly below the anchor. - Student connects snap-hook to harness. - Instructor reminds the student not to drop into the harness but sit down slowly. - Student sits down gently in the harness and brings knees toward the chest. - Maximum suspension time 1 minute